 - If the drive partition/boot manager is not damaged, it will ask for a recovery key.
-You can actually skip this step and hide the numpad, revealing the option Skip this drive if you don’t have the recovery key anymore, or just really want to start anew.
+You can skip this step and hide the Numpad, revealing the option Skip this drive if you don’t have the recovery key anymore, or just really want to start anew.

 - Now recovery would start, showing a screen of Reset Your PC.
 Hit Yes > Yes, Re-partition The Drives > Fully Clean the Drive > Reset.

-- Tablet would go further and install the Windows 8 or 8.1 whichever applies to you again.
+- Tablet would go further and install Windows 8 or 8.1, whichever applies to you again.

 - Upon completion, you’ll be greeted by a BIOS screen asking if you want to

 clear the TPM Keys?
-Select Yes, and a new Key for the re-installed operating system, and you’ll have a HP Stream 7 with factory default settings.
+Select Yes, and a new Key for the re-installed operating system, and you’ll have an HP Stream 7 with factory default settings.

 The only solution till now known is by Resetting CMOS.
-All you need to do is to leave the tablet, till it runs out of battery.
-You can also drain the battery faster by running diagnostic tests in UEFI startup.
+All you need to do is to leave the Tablet, till it runs out of battery.
+You can also drain the battery faster by running diagnostic tests in the UEFI startup.
 Navigate to

 Start Up menu > Press F2 > System Diagnostics > System Tests > Extensive Tests > Loop Until Error

 This shall drain the battery faster.
-Another way of spending battery fast is by inserting USB Hub on the tablet and don’t give Power to USB Hub.
-Connect Keyboard, mouse and any USB drive with it.
-This shall too drain battery fast.
+Another way of spending battery quickly is by inserting USB Hub on the Tablet and don’t give Power to USB Hub.
+Connect Keyboard, mouse, and any USB drive with it.
+This shall too drain the battery fast.

 Resetting CMOS“.
-It should now work fine, but last thing you need to do is to update the EFI firmware to latest version.
+It should now work fine, but the last thing you need to do is to update the EFI firmware to the latest version.
 This shall stop the startup errors to repeat again.